In Visual Basic, Data Types are useful to define a type of data the variable can hold, such as integer, float, string, etc., in our application.

-Visual Basic is a Strongly Typed programming language so before we perform any operation on a variable, it’s mandatory to define a variable with a required data type to indicate what type of data the variable can hold in our application.
+Visual Basic is a Strongly Typed programming language.
+Before we perform any operation on a variable, it’s mandatory to define a variable with a required data type to indicate what type of data the variable can hold in our application.

 Following is the syntax of defining data types in visual basic.